The Word Problem for One-relation Monoids: A Survey: Preliminaries

 Then it is easy to see that the word problem for $M$ reduces to the word problem for $M^\trev$, and vice versa; for $u = v$ in $M$ if and only if $u^\trev = v^\trev$ in $M^\trev$.
 More importantly, the \textit{left} divisibility problem for $M$ reduces to the \textit{right} divisibility problem for $M^\trev$, for given $u, v \in A^\ast$, there exists a word $w \in A^\ast$ such that $u = wv$ in $M$ if and only if $u^\trev = v^\trev w^\trev$ in $M^\trev$.
 This trick will often be used.

 In \tc{1947}, and almost simultaneously, Markov \cite{Markov1947, Markov1947a} and Post \cite{Post1947} proved the existence of a finitely presented monoid with undecidable word problem.
-This was quite a remarkable theorem, and can be considered the first undecidability result about a ``real'' problem in mathematics.
+This was quite a remarkable theorem, and can be, as noted by Crvenkovi\v{c} \cite{Crvenkovic1995}, considered the first undecidability result outside the foundations of mathematics.
 Providing monoids with an undecidable word problem is also no mere idle pursuit if one is interested in providing \textit{groups} with an undecidable word problem, which was at times seen as a primary motivation.
-Indeed, A. Turing's famous proof \cite{Turing1950} of the existence of a finitely presented cancellative monoid with undecidable word problem plays a key r\^ole in Novikov's \tc{1955} detailed proof of the existence of a finitely presented group with undecidable word problem.\footnote{Novikov's original construction did not use Turing's construction, but upon writing down the detailed proof he realised the proof could be simplified in this way \cite{Adian1984}.} Turing's proof is at times rather inaccurate, and should best be read with the accompanying \tc{1958} analysis by Boone \cite{Boone1958}.
+Indeed, A. Turing's famous proof \cite{Turing1950} of the existence of a finitely presented cancellative monoid with undecidable word problem plays a key r\^ole in Novikov's \tc{1955} detailed proof of the existence of a finitely presented group with undecidable word problem.\footnote{Novikov's original construction did not use Turing's construction, but upon writing down the detailed proof he realised the proof could be simplified in this way \cite{Adian1984}.} Turing's proof is at times rather inaccurate, and should best be read with the accompanying \tc{1958} analysis of these issues by Boone \cite{Boone1958}.
 We note that because of the large number of alterations required to make Turing's proof correct, Adian \& Novikov \cite{Adian1958} gave an argument in \tc{1958} which modifies Novikov's original argument to circumvent any reference to cancellative monoids with an undecidable word problem.

-At the same time as these undecidability results were appearing, there had for decades been known a result in the completely opposite direction.
+A contrasting theorem had been known for decades.
 This was a \textit{decidability} result by W. Magnus \cite{Magnus1932}, a student of M. Dehn's, who translated Dehn's geometric intuition about the structure of one-relator groups into a purely combinatorial result \cite{Chandler1982}.

 \begin{theorem}[Magnus, \tc{1932}] The word problem is decidable for every one-relator group. \end{theorem}

 Here a \textit{one-relator} group is one that can be defined by a group presentation with a single defining relation $\pres{Gp}{A}{w=1}$.
 By contrast, the best known \textit{undecidability} result for groups is, to this day, a $12$-relator group with undecidable word problem due to Borisov \cite{Borisov1969}, and the word problem for $k$-relator groups when $2 \leq k \leq 11$ remains open in general.
 On the other hand, a much smaller gap is known for monoids.
 In the sequel to his \tc{1947} paper, Markov provided an example of a monoid with $33$ defining relations and undecidable word problem \cite{Markov1947a}.
 This was subsequently improved, in \tc{1956} and \tc{1958}, respectively, by D. Scott and G. S. Tseitin, who both provided examples of monoids with seven very short defining relations and undecidable word problem \cite{Scott1956, Tseitin1958}.
 Tseitin's example remains the shortest, with respect to total length of the defining relations, known example.